-The last few days I had the pleasure of spending some time on some of the west coasts nicest beaches.
-Sunsetting in Surin and Kamala, and a long beach stride on Bang Tao.
+The last few days, I enjoyed spending some time on some of the west coasts nicest beaches—Sunsetting in Surin and Kamala, and a long beach stride on Bang Tao.
 Kamala came out as exceptionally memorable.
 But all three beaches are jewels on Phuket’s west coast.
 In some ways similar but still not quite the same atmosphere.

-Kamala Beach is part of the scenic coast area also sometimes referred to as the millionaire mile.
+Kamala Beach is part of the scenic coastal area, also sometimes referred to as the millionaire mile.
 From all the luxury estates situated with stunning scenery of the Andaman Sea from the south of Kamala down towards Patong Beach.
 Kamala is roughly 10 kilometres north of Patong Beach on Phuket’s west coast.
-Kamala is divided into two sections, the original Muslim town, and the touristic area built along the beach.
+Kamala is divided into two sections, the original Muslim town and the touristic area built along the beach.
 The beach is about two kilometres long.
 What caught my eye was the smashing sunsets here.
-Just standing on the beach looking at the surfer’s silhouettes with the sound setting in the background was wonderful.
+Just standing on the beach looking at the surfer’s silhouettes with the sound setting in the background was beautiful.
 In the low season, you could see some people sunbathing, but most people were walking the beach.

 Some long term residents with their dogs.
 What was super neat to see was that the restaurants located along the beach had some decent business.
 I sat down for a drink and some Toast Skagen at the Boat Bar & Restaurant.
 Also a great spot for sunsets.
 With relatively few tourists but still not abandoned I can imagine Kamala becoming a super hit for the upcoming high season in the Phuket Sandbox.

 In downtown Kamala I had three inexpensive but amazing dinners at a small green restaurant The English sign is Thai Muslim food.
 The real name is ก๋วยเตี๋ยวเรือนิคอย/Nicoy Boat Noodle.